 Do you know a team your teacher loves?
 Find them a hat, t-shirt, or mug with their favorite team name or mascot.

 It is really popular now to give a big class gift.
-It’s a great way to pool the students money together to get your teacher a better gift.
+It’s a great way to pool the students money together to get great Teacher Gifts.

 The most popular thing to give as a class gift are gift certificates.
 If you are planning to do this, I would go ahead and email your teacher asking them their three favorite stores or restaurants.
 With the class gift card being a bigger amount, it’s best to find a store/restaurant the teacher likes.